dhaig2004/fiveFuncCalc/README.md

-Simple Calculator
+Five-Function Calculator

 By Dylan Haigler

 Last updated: May 26, 2025

-A simple five-function calculator that utilizes a Java Swing GUI.
+A five-function calculator that utilizes a Java Swing GUI.